pjotrp/bioruby-table/README.md

 [![Build Status](https://secure.travis-ci.org/pjotrp/bioruby-table.png)](http://travis-ci.org/pjotrp/bioruby-table)

+bio-table is the swiss knife of tabular data.
 Tables of data are often used in bioinformatics, especially in conjunction with Excel spreadsheets and DB queries.
 This biogem contains support for reading tables, writing tables, and manipulation